AKAM terms and conditions

 Corporate members will have contracts for each specific year of membership, and AKAM commits to working with each organisation to fulfil the potential benefits described.

 Membership fees cover one year of membership from the date of payment.
 Membership fees are not refundable.
+Individual membership subscriptions will be automatically renewed unless deselected on joining, or at any time members can log in and cancel autorenewal on their profile page.

 Members agree not to use AKAM as a sales platform for their business, and AKAM may ask any member contravening this principle to leave if complaints are received.